 Each of these perspectives together round out a full view of regulatory compliance.
 Understanding legal risks, implementing privacy policies and procedures, safeguarding data and applying the appropriate controls for that data – each are critical aspects of a strong privacy program.

-The timeline above also runs alongside the activities taken to engage with a forensics team and perform an analysis, which on average lasted for 36 days.
 This timeframe is troubling for a couple reasons.
-First, data breach notification timeline requirements are getting more and more abbreviated - in some US states you may have as few as 30 days, and in the case of the EU GDPR, you have 72 hours to notify your lead supervisory authority.
-Delays at each step of the incident response process could mean missing regulatory compliance deadlines.
+First, data breach notification timeline requirements are getting more and more abbreviated – in some US states you may have as few as 30 days, and in the case of the EU GDPR, you have 72 hours to notify your lead supervisory authority.
+Delays at each step of the incident management lifecycle could mean missing regulatory compliance deadlines.

 The second reason these stats are troubling is because they are indicative of a lack of coordinated systems.
 Organizations need an automated way to respond to privacy and security incidents, one that allows all employees and customers to efficiently report incidents, and for the incident response team to efficiently and consistently perform risk assessment, make a breach or no breach determination, and provide dashboards and real-time reporting for organization-wide visibility.

-To truly succeed in their joint mission to protect data, privacy, security, and legal teams need a purpose-built incident response and decision-support system that can easily support the organization’s culture of compliance and processes, is always up to date with the latest jurisdictional requirements, and provides the insights needed for organizations to fully manage incident-related risk.
+To truly succeed in their joint mission to protect data, privacy, security, and legal teams need a purpose-built incident management and decision-support system that can easily support the organization’s culture of compliance and audit-friendly process steps, is always up to date with the latest jurisdictional requirements, and provides the insights needed for organizations to fully manage incident-related risk.